m-dadej/MarSwitching.jl/docs/src/man/examples/example_spx.md

 ```
 ![Plot](my_assets/spx_exp_dur.svg)

 Since the transition matrix is time-varying, its expected duration is as well.
-Similarily, the plot shows that predominantly, markets are expected to stay in the calm regime.
+Similarly, the plot shows that predominantly, markets are expected to stay in the calm regime.
 This is despite the trimmed mean of expected duration shown in the model summary, which is skewed by the outliers.
-It is useful to plot the time series of expected duration, as the values can often reach extreme values due to logistic tranformation (e.g. a 100% diagonal probability of transition implies an infinite expected duration).
+It is useful to plot the time series of expected duration, as the values can often reach extreme values due to logistic transformation (e.g. a 100% diagonal probability of transition implies an infinite expected duration).

 Having already found a decent model for the data generating process of the stock market returns, we can also use it for risk management.
 Function `generate_msm` thanks to Julia's multi-threading, is able to work either with provided parameters of Markov Switching model or from already estimated one.
-We will use this function for Monte carlo simulation that will allow us to calculate 1% Value-at-Risk (VaR) of S&P500 index.
+We will use this function for Monte Carlo simulation that will allow us to calculate 1% Value-at-Risk (VaR) of S&P500 index.

 ```jldoctest spx
 println("model VaR: ", round(quantile((generate_msm(model, 5000)[1] .+ μ_spx ) .* σ_spx, 0.01), digits=4))